Are the Kids Alright?

 • Jeremy, a teenager, may also be suicidal.
 He has threatened his stepmother and injured his younger brother.
 Unable to afford the cost of a psychiatric placement, his father seeks to relinquish his parental rights, so that the state will be responsible for his care.
 The judge refuses.

-One in ten children and adolescents in the United States suffer severe mental illness.
-The rate of suicide for teens 15 to 19 in the USA has nearly tripled since 1960.
-This video documents the painful choices confronting families who have a loved one suffering from mental illness, but also the daily struggles of mental health advocates, service providers, and policymakers in trying to help these youths get appropriate treatment.
-We see and experience the crisis from a variety of angles, not only those of the children and families themselves, but also of probation officers, a family court judge, state workers and psychiatrists, politicians and lobbyists.
+This documentary follows the painful choices confronting families who have a loved one suffering from mental illness, but also the daily struggles of mental health advocates, service providers, and policymakers in trying to help these youths get appropriate treatment.

 Dr. James Boynton, a psychiatric counselor for the Texas Youth Commission, deals with children and teens who have been sexually abused, who are psychotic, who have been assaulted or who have assaulted and killed others.
 His are often the only mental health services these kids will ever have.
 "I've given up testifying before the legislature," he says.
 "I found out the legislature doesn't really listen to us.
 So what can you say?"